pytexas/2023/content/attend/parking.md

 ---
 While at PyTexas you may park in the Austin Public Library parking garage while space is available. **This is a public parking garage and you will have to pay.
 You can find the rates [here](https://library.austintexas.gov/central/parking).** Just tell the parking attendant that you are here for the event.

-The event will be starting before the library is open. **Be sure to use the South Elevator or stais to Cesar Chavez to access the venue.** See the map below for directions.
+The event will be starting before the library is open. **Be sure to use the South Elevator or stairs to Cesar Chavez to access the venue.** See the map below for directions.

 ![Parking map of APL](/theme/img/library-parking.PNG)